 It’s no secret that colors can pep you up or bring you down.
 Science says that the ideal workspace should be a mix of vibrant and pastel shades.
 Sky blue, blue grey, lavender, and lime green are perfect shades to create a calming atmosphere at the workstation and boardroom.
 Bright shades like yellow and red make for a lively dining area especially as this is the place most employees tend to feel lazy post a heavy meal.

 Add Aroma Therapy

-We often forget that the aesthetic appeal of interior design must appeal to all senses and not just the eyes.
+We often forget that the aesthetic charm of interior design must appeal to all senses and not just the eyes.
 Scientific research shows that smells affect your mood a lot more than you realize.
 Pleasant fragrances in the ambiance is known to increase productivity, calm the situation, and elevate moods.
 Adding sweet fragrances such as lavender, cherry, or lemon will make a huge difference in your workspace.
 Pot pourri is a great way to add some style to your workstation.

 Shut Out the Noise

-That constantly clacking printer and unending chatter from the canteen can greatly hamper your peace of mind and affect productivity.
+The constantly clacking printer and unending chatter from the canteen can greatly hamper your peace of mind and affect productivity.
 Make sure all printers and shredders are kept in a closed room where their incessant noise doesn’t create a hindrance.
 The same rule applies to coffee machines too: you don’t want your staff to be distracted by unnecessary gossips.

 Health Comes First

 No matter how chic a particular fad of design is, the health of employees should always be a priority.
 Fancy chairs, badly angled work tables and low lighting can cause health issues like migraines and chronic back ache.
-Science always dictates that a healthy body begets a maximum productivity.
+Science always dictates that a healthy body begets maximum productivity.
 On the same note, do focus on a comfortable and spacious dining area replete with board games to help staff members let off some steam and bond.